paulorsfaria/42_Fractol_Resources/README.md

 >
 > > Check out its [graph](https://www.desmos.com/calculator/fksk7o2p5l)!

+### Seeking Polynomial Roots

 But how do we compute the roots?
 This is a very common question in engineering and computer graphics.

 > [!Note]
 >